Home Blog Third party cookies: What happens when websites share your data

 Browser Third-party cookie policy

-Safari Blocked by default with ITP
+Safari Blocked by default with ITP and Prevent Cross Site Tracking

-Firefox Blocked by default with exceptions
+Firefox Blocked by default with Enhanced Tracking Protection

 Chrome User choice (blocking coming)